nuxt/image/docs/content/3.providers/directus.md

 ### Modifiers

-The `modifiers` object is used for Directus specific features.
+The `modifiers` object is used for Directus-specific features.
 All modifiers are optional.

 #### Examples of Modifiers